Sunrise Association Leadership Team

 Before joining Sunrise Day Camp, Beth was a Senior Development Executive at UJA-Federation of New York where she was responsible for the New Leadership Campaign – a one million dollar campaign whose focus was to develop leadership amongst donors on the North Shore of Long Island.
 As a past lay leader for the National Council of Jewish Women South Shore Section, Beth played a number of roles including Annual Luncheon Chair, Vice President and President.
 During that time she created fundraising events which featured First Lady Hillary Clinton, Governor Mario Cuomo, Ruth Messinger, Dr. Judea Pearl and Malcolm Hoenlein.
 She has been involved in the Jewish communal world both as a lay leader and fundraising professional for over 20 years.

-As Senior Vice President of Development, Beth’s goal is to show that dreams really do come true.
+As Chief Development Officer, Beth’s goal is to show that dreams really do come true.
 Beth serves as the key fundraiser for Sunrise Association, helping raise the necessary funds to provide free camps and programs for children with cancer and their siblings around the world.

 Chris Strom, Chief Marketing Officer